-As you cross the Rio Ebro and head south along the wide avenidas towards its centre, the city of Zaragoza treats you to some magnificent sites.
-Its graceful fusion of Moorish, medieval and more recent styles of architecture lifts your hopes and expectations so much so, that when you see La Romareda, the city’s municipal stadium, your initial reaction is one of disappointment.
+As you cross the Rio Ebro and head south along the wide avenidas through its centre, the city of Zaragoza treats you to some magnificent sites.
+Its graceful fusion of Moorish, medieval and more recent styles of architecture lifts your hopes and expectations, so much so that when you see La Romareda, the city’s municipal stadium, your initial reaction is one of disappointment.
 It’s an “Is that all there is?” moment.
 Thankfully, the story of Real Zaragoza is a lot more interesting than the utilitarian and rather undistinguished stadium it plays in.

 The citizens of Zaragoza and for that matter, other parts of Aragon, took their time to fully come to terms with football.
-Organised competitions did not truly get under way until 1915, a good decade or so later than neighbouring Catalunya.
+Organised competitions did not truly get underway until 1915, a good decade or so later than neighbouring Catalunya.
 The first important team to emerge in the Aragonese capital was Iberia Sport Club, which was formed in 1917 and went on to dominate the early years of the regional championship.
 The only real challenge Iberia experienced came in the form of Sociedad Atletica Stadium, who was founded in 1919 and pipped Iberia to the championship in 1924 & 25.
 Another team founded in 1919, Zaragoza Football Club, joined forces with Sociedad Atletica Stadium in 1925 to create Club Deportiva Real Zaragoza, but Iberia continued to reign supreme and featured in the inaugural season of La Segunda in 1928-29.
-Iberia was undoubtedly helped by the foresight of its directors who had developed the city’s first purpose built stadium, Campo de Torrero.
-Opened on 7 October 1923 with a match against Osasuna, Torrera was to the south east of the city centre and had a final capacity of 20,000.
-On 18 March 1932 Iberia and Club Deportiva Real Zaragoza agreed to merge forming FC Zaragoza, or as we know them today, Real Zaragoza.
+Iberia was undoubtedly helped by the foresight of its directors who had developed the city’s first purpose-built stadium, Campo de Torrero.
+Opened on 7 October 1923 with a match against Osasuna, Torrero was to the south-east of the city centre and had a final capacity of 20,000.
+On 18 March 1932, Iberia and Club Deportiva Real Zaragoza agreed to merge and form FC Zaragoza, or as we know them today, Real Zaragoza.

-You can read about the Campo Torerro here.
-This story moves on to 1956, when work began on a new stadium under the guidance of architect Francisco Riestra.
+You can read about the early years and the Campo Torrero here.
+This story moves on to 1956 when work began on a new stadium under the guidance of architect Francisco Riestra.
 The project cost 21.5 million pesetas and the ground featured a large covered main stand on the west side.
-The cantilevered roof covered the upper of two tiers, whilst on the opposite east side stood a large two tiered terrace.
+The cantilevered roof covered the upper tier, whilst on the opposite east side stood a large two-tiered terrace.
 The smaller end terraces were slightly curved leaving a space of around 8 metres between the touchline and the front of the terrace.
 The stadium had been built on open fields named La Romareda, just to the south of the city’s university and around 3 kilometres west of the old Torrero ground.
-It opened on 8 September 1957 in front of a capacity crowd of 27,000 and once again Osasuna provided the opposition for an exciting match that saw Zaragoza win 4-3.
-The new stadium acted as a springboard as the club, despite a couple of close calls, did not succumb to relegation within a year.
-In fact during the 1960’s it positively flourished.
+It opened on 8 September 1957 in front of a capacity crowd of 27,000, Zaragoza beat CA Osasuna 4-3.
+The new stadium acted as a springboard for during the 1960s the club flourished.
 The cause was helped in no small part by Lapetra, Canario, Marcelino, Santos & Villa, a quintet of players who saw Real Zaragoza reach unprecedented heights.
 The club reached the final of The Copa del Rey in four successive seasons, winning two finals and also found success in the Inter Cities Fairs cup winning the trophy in 1964.
 League form wasn’t too shabby either as Zaragoza finished in the top five places in every season from 1961 to 68.

 In 1978, La Romareda was confirmed as a host venue for the 1982 World Cup and underwent a 120 million peseta refit.
 This included adding a roof to the newly refurbished east side, adding seating to the upper tiers, and new press facilities in a two storey free standing block behind the main west stand.
 This was linked to the ground and Zaragoza had eyes on using it for their club offices.
 The municipality baulked at the idea and quickly installed their own bureaucrats after the tournament was over.
 La Romareda now had a capacity of 46,920 and hosted three matches during the finals featuring Yugoslavia, Honduras and Northern Ireland.
 They were poorly attended with the ground barely half-full for the Yugoslavia games and only 15,000 attending the Honduras-Northern Ireland fixture.
 The participants are commemorated with their names on individual flag poles at the main entrance to the stadium.
 Now established in La Primera, the eighties saw further success for Zaragoza when a third Copa del Rey was secured in 1986 with a 1-0 victory over Barcelona at the Vicente Calderon.

 The nineties saw further refurbishment of La Romareda in advance of the 1992 Barcelona Summer Olympics.
-The refit saw seating added behind the south goal and a ring of booths, or Palcos added to form a band around the stadium between the first and second tiers.
+The refit saw seating added behind the south goal and a ring of booths or Palcos added to form a band around the stadium between the first and second tiers.
 This reduced the capacity to 43,349, not that it was ever remotely tested during the Olympics.
 The six group matches and one quarter final that La Romareda hosted, attracted a pitiful aggregate of 35,500.
 Real Zaragoza continued to thrive in the top flight finishing third in 93-94 before securing a fourth Copa del Rey at the end of the season with a win over Celta Vigo.
-This saw the club enter the following seasons UEFA Cup-Winners Cup and Feyenoord and Chelsea were beaten on the way to the final.
-Zaragoza won their second european title in remarkable fashion thanks to Nayim’s astonishing effort at the end of extra time.
-The stadium was finally converted to an all seater stadium in 1998 when the lower tiers of the north end and east terrace were seated, giving the ground a current capacity of 34,596.
+This saw the club enter the following seasons UEFA Cup-Winners Cup which saw Zaragoza secure their second European title in remarkable fashion thanks to Nayim’s astonishing effort to beat Arsenal in end of extra time.
+The stadium was finally converted to an all-seater stadium in 1998 when the lower tiers of the north end and east terrace were seated, giving the ground a current capacity of 34,596.